cncf/tag-storage/CONTRIB/pull-request-review.md

 Suggestion:
 > They use cloud technologies with clear understanding of risks and the
-> capability to validate their security policy decisions are reflected in
+> capability to validate their storage policy decisions are reflected in
 > deployed software.

 ##### Example of a nit

 > They use cloud-native technologies with clear understanding of risks and the
-> ability to validate that their security policy decisions are reflected in
+> ability to validate that their storage policy decisions are reflected in
 > deployed software.

 Per TOC definition of cloud native, it is not hyphenated.